-The presumptive limit on the number of interrogatories one party may serve on another is not intended to prevent needed discovery but requires the agreement of the parties or judicial scrutiny before the limit may be exceeded.
+The presumptive limit on interrogatories is not intended to prevent needed discovery but requires the agreement of the parties or judicial scrutiny before the limit may be exceeded.
 Consistent with Rule 70(b)(2), a motion by a party for leave to serve more than 25 interrogatories on an opposing party may be denied if (A) the interrogatories are unreasonably cumulative or duplicative, or the information sought is obtainable from some other source that is more convenient, less burdensome, or less expensive, (B) the party seeking additional interrogatories has had ample opportunity by discovery in the action to obtain the information sought, or (C) the interrogatories are unduly burdensome or expensive, taking into account the needs of the case, the amount in controversy, limitations on the parties' resources, and the importance of the issues at stake in the litigation.
-Interrogatories "should be simple, concise and concerning only matters relevant to the action" and should be framed as a single, definite question.
-Pleier v.
-Commissioner, 92 T.C.
-499, 501 (1989).

-The Court proposes to amend Rule 71(a) to include a presumptive limit of 25 interrogatories that one party may serve on another party.
-An additional amendment to Rule 71 is proposed in section V (Electronically Stored Information).
+Rule 71(a) is amended to prescribe a presumptive limit of 25 interrogatories that one party may serve on another party, including all discrete subparts of an interrogatory but excluding interrogatories authorized under Rule 71(d) regarding an opposing party's expert.
+Additional amendments to Rule 71 are adopted in section V (Electronically Stored Information) and section VI (Contemporaneous Transmission Of Testimony From Different Location).